MoeSalah1999/kubectl_explain_failure/README.md

 All rules must be deterministic and side-effect free.

 # What this tool does NOT do
-- No live cluster access
+- No live Kubernetes API integration
-- No Kubernetes API client
+- No cluster mutation
-- No controllers, CRDs, or admission hooks
+- No remediation
-- No automatic remediation
+- No automatic fixes
-- No machine learning or prediction
+- No ML-based inference or prediction
+- No probabilistic ranking beyond deterministic confidence composition

 This is a **diagnostic explainer**, not a fixer.

-# Design notes
+# Design Principles
-- Rule-based, not implicit
-Each diagnostic is an explicit rule that can be reviewed, tested, and extended.

-- Read-only by design
-All inputs are files; no cluster mutation or API access is required.

-- Deterministic output
+- Deterministic over heuristic guessing
-The same inputs always produce the same explanation.

-- Reviewable architecture
-Heuristics are isolated from parsing and output logic.

-# Why this exists (despite kubectl describe)

-kubectl describe exposes raw data.
-This tool answers a different question:

-“Given these signals, what is the most likely reason this Pod is failing?”

-It complements existing tooling rather than replacing it.
+- Explicit over implicit
+- Structured causality over flat strings
+- Object state over event heuristics
+- Suppression over ambiguity
+- Fully testable behavior

 # Future work

 - Additional failure heuristics
-- Structured output for automation
 - Optional kubectl plugin wrapper

 Live cluster access is intentionally out of scope for the initial design.